emacs-lsp/lsp-mode/docs/tutorials/CPP-guide.md

 ### keybindings/`which-key` integration

-`lsp-mode` has smart (almost) complete mnemonic keybindings which auto-enable itself when a certain feature is supported by the server and when the corresponding `Emacs` package is installed.
-In addition to that, `lsp-mode` ships with [which-key](https://github.com/justbur/emacs-which-key "which key url") integration for better discoverability.
+`lsp-mode` has smart (almost) complete mnemonic keybindings which auto-enable when a certain feature is supported by the server and when the corresponding `Emacs` package is installed.
+In addition, `lsp-mode` ships with [which-key](https://github.com/justbur/emacs-which-key) integration for better discoverability.
 By default, `lsp-mode`'s keybindings are available under `s-l` (Super-l), e. g. `s-l h h` will show documentation at point.
 You may change the default prefix by setting `lsp-keymap-prefix`.